-This Proxy Statement is being furnished in connection with the solicitation of proxies by the Board of Directors of Avnet, Inc. ("Avnet" or the "Company") to be voted at the annual meeting of shareholders to be held at the Company's Corporate Headquarters, 2211 South 47th Street, Phoenix, Arizona 85034, on November 19, 2019, and at any and all postponements or adjournments thereof (the "Annual Meeting"), with respect to the matters referred to in the accompanying notice.
-The approximate date on which this Proxy Statement and the enclosed form of proxy are first being sent or given to shareholders is September 30, 2019.
-Only holders of record of outstanding shares of the Company's common stock, par value \$1.00 per share (the "Common Stock"), at the close of business on September 20, 2019, the record date, are entitled to notice of and to vote at the Annual Meeting.
+This Proxy Statement is being furnished in connection with the solicitation of proxies by the Board of Directors of Avnet, Inc. ("Avnet" or the "Company") to be voted at the annual meeting of shareholders to be held at the Company's Corporate Headquarters, 2211 South 47th Street, Phoenix, Arizona 85034, on November 17, 2020, and at any and all postponements or adjournments thereof (the "Annual Meeting"), with respect to the matters referred to in the accompanying notice.
+For convenience, shareholders may attend the Annual Meeting either in person or through a webcast via the internet at www.virtualshareholdermeeting.com/AVT2020.

+The approximate date on which this Proxy Statement and the enclosed form of proxy are first being sent or given to shareholders is October 2, 2020.
+Only holders of record of outstanding shares of the Company's common stock, par value \$1.00 per share (the "Common Stock"), at the close of business on September 18, 2020, the record date, are entitled to notice of and to vote at the Annual Meeting.
 Each shareholder is entitled to one vote per share held on the record date.
-The aggregate number of shares of Common Stock outstanding (net of treasury shares) at September 20, 2019, was 101,929,710, comprising all of the Company's capital stock outstanding as of that date.
+The aggregate number of shares of Common Stock outstanding (net of treasury shares) at September 18, 2020, was 98,836,102, comprising all of the Company's capital stock outstanding as of that date.

-At the Annual Meeting you will be asked to elect the eleven Director nominees named in the Proxy Statement, conduct an advisory vote on executive compensation, and ratify the appointment of KPMG LLP as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the fiscal year ending June 27, 2020.
+At the Annual Meeting you will be asked to elect the ten Director nominees named in the Proxy Statement, conduct an advisory vote on executive compensation, and ratify the appointment of KPMG LLP as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the fiscal year ending July 3, 2021.